danoliv/git-octopus-spec/README.md

 Check the last available version of git-octopus from the official repo: [https://github.com/lesfurets/git-octopus/releases/latest](https://github.com/lesfurets/git-octopus/releases/latest)

-Update the Version tag of the spec file to match the latest version, set the Release number to 1:
+Update the Version tag of the spec file to match the latest version, set the Release number to 1 for a new version, increase it if it is only a packaging modification:

     Name:   	git-octopus
     Version:	1.4